lightning/bolts/03-transactions.md

 ### Trimmed Outputs

-Each peer specifies `dust-limit-satoshis` below which outputs should not be produced; we term these outputs "trimmed".
+Each peer specifies `dust_limit_satoshis` below which outputs should not be produced; we term these outputs "trimmed".
 A trimmed output is considered too small to be worth creating, and thus that amount adds to the commitment transaction fee.
 For HTLCs, we need to take into